-There are a number of theories out there regarding the nature of addiction and addictive behaviors.
+Recovering addicts often ask will the urge to relapse ever go away?
+There are some theories out there regarding the nature of addiction and addictive behaviors.
 One idea is that an addict or alcoholic has an “addiction gene” which predisposes him or her to substance abuse.
 Along with that is the belief that addiction is hereditary, like brown eyes or red hair, and is passed down from generation to generation.
-It is not of great importance to speculate too much about these theories, because workable techniques are more important.
+It is not of great importance to speculate too much about these theories because useful techniques are more important.

 Additionally, the brain theories usually include the slant that medication (i.e. drugs) must be used to tweak or adjust brain chemistry.
-While specific medications may be necessary for certain parts of the detoxification process, the act of putting an addict on yet another drug is antithetical to any truly holistic rehabilitation system.
+While specific medications may be necessary for some areas of the detoxification process, the act of putting an addict on yet another drug is antithetical to any truly holistic rehabilitation system.

 That said, we do know that drugs act upon brain chemistry and that the addict is, amongst other things, chasing the dopamine rush.
 Drug cravings and relapses are in many ways associated with the addict or alcoholic seeking that former high.
 The reason people don’t shoot straight dopamine into their veins is that it gets broken down in the bloodstream and doesn’t make it to the brain.

 Foods and natural supplements can stimulate the release of dopamine and other neurotransmitters in ways that the body can easily handle.
 Exercise often gives people a natural high – referred to as an endorphin high or endorphin zone or runner’s high.